Notice of Pre-AIA or AIA Status

 page(s) 7, particularly “thermal roll nipping is required to join the pre-filter layer 30 and the filter layer 10 using the

-page(s) 7, particularly “adhesive layer 20 (para.
+page(s) 8, particularly “adhesive layer 20 (para.
 0051).
 In contrast, the present claimed air filter medium is advantageous in that the joining of layers using the claimed air-permeable adhesive layer can be performed, for example, by simple press lamination (para.
 0114).
 It should be appreciated that the ability to omit thermal bonding reduces the occurrence of ventilation obstruction caused by thermal melting of materials included in the layers to be joined.

-Applicant argues at page(s) 8, particularly “Therefore, Applicant submits that SUZUKI, alone or in any properly reasoned combination, fails to disclose An air filter medium comprising a porous fluorine resin membrane, the air filter medium further comprising: a collection layer; an air-permeable adhesive layer; and an air-permeable supporting layer, wherein the collection layer, the air-permeable adhesive layer, the air-permeable supporting layer, and the porous fluorine resin membrane are placed in this order from upstream to downstream of the air filter medium configured to allow an air flow to pass through the air filter medium, the collection layer is formed of a fibrous material having an average fiber diameter of 5 µm or less, the air-permeable adhesive layer has a grammage of 5.5 g/m2 or more and is formed of a fibrous adhesive, wherein the adhesive is a hot-melt adhesive, and the air-permeable supporting layer is formed of a fibrous material having an average fiber diameter of more than 5 µm, as recited in claim 1."
+Applicant argues at page(s) 8, particularly “Therefore, Applicant submits that SUZUKI, alone or in any properly reasoned combination, fails to disclose an air filter medium comprising a porous fluorine resin membrane, the air filter medium further comprising: a collection layer; an air-permeable adhesive layer; and an air-permeable supporting layer, wherein the collection layer, the air-permeable adhesive layer, the air-permeable supporting layer, and the porous fluorine resin membrane are placed in this order from upstream to downstream of the air filter medium configured to allow an air flow to pass through the air filter medium, the collection layer is formed of a fibrous material having an average fiber diameter of 5 µm or less, the air-permeable adhesive layer has a grammage of 5.5 g/m2 or more and is formed of a fibrous adhesive, wherein the adhesive is a hot-melt adhesive, and the air-permeable supporting layer is formed of a fibrous material having an average fiber diameter of more than 5 µm, as recited in claim 1."

 In response, respectfully, the Examiner does not find the argument persuasive.
 Applicant’s argument(s) refer to previous argument(s), which the Applicant is invited to see previous rebuttal(s), respectively.

-Applicant argues at page(s) 8, particularly “In view of the amendments and remarks herein, Applicant submits that independent claim 1 is in condition for allowance, for reasons discussed supra.
-Regarding dependent claims 2-11, Applicant submits that these claims are allowable on their own merit, as well as because of their dependency from claim 1, which is allowable for reasons discussed supra."
+Applicant argues at page(s) 9, particularly “In view of the amendments and remarks herein, Applicant submits that independent claim 1 is in condition for allowance, for reasons discussed supra.
+Regarding dependent claims 2-12, Applicant submits that these claims are allowable on their own merit, as well as because of their dependency from claim 1, which is allowable for reasons discussed supra."

-page(s) 9, particularly “patentable over the reference(s) cited by the Examiner, either alone or in combination, and an indication to such effect is respectfully requested, in due course.
+page(s) 9, particularly “Thus, it is respectfully submitted that the claims in the present application are clearly patentable over the reference(s) cited by the Examiner, either alone or in combination, and an indication to such effect is respectfully requested, in due course.

 In response, respectfully, the Examiner does not find the argument persuasive.
 Applicant’s argument(s) refer to previous argument(s), which the Applicant is invited to see previous rebuttal(s), respectively.